Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: -Set Agreement and Lower Bound

 In the decision phase, if we see $t$ processes without a quorum, we have technically identified all non-faulty processes $\bbB$.
-In this case, we fill $R$-th round values of any $b \in \bbB$ using the \emph{completion} rule: we make $\cont(wb) = v$ if we have $(n + 1) - 2t$ processes $\bbG' \subseteq \bbG$ where $\cont(wbq) = v$ for any $q \in \bbG'$ and $|w| = R - 1$.
-If a process $p$ has its $R$-round values completed as above in process $P_i \in \bbG$, we say that $wp$ has been \emph{completed} on $P_i$ for any $|w| = R - 1$.
+In this case, we fill $R$-th round values of any $b \in \bbB$ using the \emph{completion} rule: we make $\cont(wb) = v$ if we have $(n + 1) - 2t$ processes $\bbG' \subseteq \bbG$ where $\cont(wbg) = v$ for any $g \in \bbG'$ and $|wb| = R$.
+If a process $b$ has its $R$-round values completed as above in process $P_i \in \bbG$, we say that $wb$ has been \emph{completed} on $P_i$ for any $|wb| = R$.
 Lemma~\ref{lemma-validated-completed}, proven in Appendix~\ref{App-ProofsAlgorithm}, shows that completed entries are identical and consistent with validated entries across non-faulty processes.
-(Intuitively, the completion rule was done over identical values from correct processes.)

-\begin{lemma} If $wp$ has been completed or validated on a non-faulty process $P_i$, and $wp$ has been completed on a non-faulty process $P_j$, then $\cont_i(wp) = \cont_j(wp)$. \end{lemma}
+(Intuitively, the completion rule was done over identical values from correct processes.) \begin{lemma} If $wp$ has been completed or validated on a non-faulty process $P_i$, and $wp$ has been completed on a non-faulty process $P_j$, then $\cont_i(wp) = \cont_j(wp)$. \end{lemma}

 We have two possible cases: (i) there is a subtree $T(g)$ with less than $\lceil t/k \rceil$ non-validated processes -- call such subtree \emph{pivotal}; or (ii) no such tree exists, in which case we apply the completion rule to $R$-round values in $T(0)$, and define $T(0)$ as our pivotal subtree instead.
-Now, any sequence of non-validated and non-completed nodes $p_1, (p_1 p_2), \ldots, (p_1 p_2 \ldots p_x)$, with $p_1 \ne \ldots \ne p_x$, has size $x < R = \lceil t/k \rceil$, allowing us to suitably perform consensus over consistent values (see below).
+A pivotal subtree, therefore, must exist according to the definition above.